 - To-Do List — Every resource hotspot needs a to-do list!
 Keep your list of tasks in one place, and quell the urge to put sticky-notes in a host of random places you’ll never find.

 - Post Topics Brainstorm — Bloggers have LOTS of blogging ideas … keep them in one spot!
 This brainstorming page will allow you to keep all your ideas contained to these pages… and keep track of when they’re used!

-- Blogging Book — I’ve preached out about the blogging book NUMEROUS times, and am planning a separate post for it.
+- Blogging Book — I’ve preached about the blogging book NUMEROUS times, and am planning a separate post for it.
 But for now, convert a notebook you already have, and designate it your “blogging book”.
 I have one.
 It has a table of contents in the front and then each of the pages has a category.
-For instance, page 5 is “Listed posts” and on all the lines down the page I have ‘listed post’ ideas.
-Page 36 is “Humorous posts”, page 48 is “Blogging posts”, etc. I have pages where I plan out my posts with talking points and websites where I found information I could use.
+For instance, page 5 is “Listed posts” and on all the lines down the page, I have ‘listed post’ ideas.
+Page 36 is “Humorous posts”, page 48 is “Blogging posts”, etc. I have pages where I plan out my posts with talking points and websites where I found the information I could use.
 This is SO USEFUL!!
 Watch out for a post on this very soon.

 Print vs. Digital

 Of course, all these are useless if you organize your blog digitally.
 Some (more expensive) WordPress plans come with a built-in editorial calendar (which would be pretty great).
 Some people have these same trackers, they just use them in word and type in as they go.
 You can use Google Sheets or Excel to organize your thought, and there are some companies that do all this for you!